Azure/AvereSDK/docs/using_vfxt_py.md

 * `--cluster-range` *IP_range* - An IP address range, in CIDR notation, that the cluster will use for client-facing IP addresses and for cluster management.

 * `--vserver` *vserver_name* - The name to use for the cluster vserver.
 If not specified, the default name is "vserver".
 The vfxt.py create command gives one vserver per cluster.
 If you want to add vservers, use the Avere Control Panel or the XML-RPC API after creating the cluster.
+(Read [Creating and Working with VServers](http://library.averesystems.com/ops_guide/4_7/settings_overview.html#creating-and-working-with-vservers) in the cluster Configuration Guide to learn more about vservers, junctions, and the global namespace.)

 * `--core-filer` *core_filer_name* - The name to use for creating a new cloud core filer as part of the cluster creation.
 If not specified, the default name is the name of the cloud service type (aws, azure, or gce), or nfs if you specified an NFS core filer.